 And here you can bring up a question: how does CV “know” what exactly should be retrieved?

-How CV Understands Fashion
+How Computer Vision Understands Fashion

 We know that CV systems are trained to “look” at the picture and generate a list of features for each detected item.
 This is mainly accomplished by such technology as landmark detection.
 The fashion landmark detection means recognition of clothing in an image and categorization of fashion items.
 Fashion landmarks are to define the precise location of such functional clothing regions as a neckline, hemline, sleeves and cuff.
 However, detecting fashion landmarks is a challenging task due to such constraints as background noise, human poses, and scales.
 For achieving more accurate landmark prediction, CV algorithms should be more context-aware.
 Besides that the landmarks indicate the key points on clothes, they also capture their bounding boxes, which helps better discriminate the design, pattern, and class of apparel.